 The West Loop is home to a thriving restaurant district on Randolph Street, offering up everything from sushi to haute cuisine.
-In fact, some of the city’s finest restaurants and celebrity chefs can be found here.
-And the restaurant scene doesn’t begin and end there, diners enjoy favorites in nearby Greektown, Fulton Market, and Little Italy.
+Some of the city’s finest restaurants and celebrity chefs can be found on Randolph, but the restaurant scene doesn’t end there.
+In fact, diners also enjoy an assortment of eateries in Greektown and Fulton Market.

 at 18th St, Ashland, California, Clark/Lake, Clinton, Grand, Illinois Medical District, Jackson, LaSalle, LaSalle/Van Buren, Merchandise Mart, Monroe, Polk, Quincy, Racine, UIC-Halsted, Washington, Washington/Wells, Western

 Milwaukee District West, Milwaukee District North, BNSF Railway, North Central Service, Union Pacific West, Union Pacific North, Union Pacific Northwest, Heritage Corridor, Southwest Service

 at Ogilvie Transportation, Union Station, Western Ave Metra, Halsted St Metra, S Western Ave Metra, Western, Ogilvie Transportation Center

 Click on the market snapshot below to view detailed market trends

 Average Sales Price